MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-preservation-lock.md

 ## How to lock a retention policy or retention label policy

-You must use PowerShell if you need to use [Preservation Lock](retention.md#use-preservation-lock-to-restrict-changes-to-policies), for example, to comply with regulatory requirements.
+You must use PowerShell if you need to use [Preservation Lock](retention.md#use-preservation-lock-to-restrict-changes-to-policies).
 Because administrators can't disable or delete a policy for retention after a preservation lock is applied, enabling this feature is not available in the UI to safeguard against accidental configuration.

 All policies for retention and with any configuration support Preservation Lock.

 1. [Connect to Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-scc-powershell).

 2. Find the name of the policy that you want to lock by running [Get-RetentionCompliancePolicy](https://docs.microsoft.com/powershell/module/exchange/get-retentioncompliancepolicy).
 For example:

    ![List of retention policies in PowerShell](../media/retention-policy-preservation-lock-get-retentioncompliancepolicy.PNG)

 3. To place a Preservation Lock on your policy, run the [Set-RetentionCompliancePolicy](https://docs.microsoft.com/powershell/module/exchange/set-retentioncompliancepolicy) cmdlet with the name of the policy, and the *RestrictiveRetention* parameter set to true:

     ```powershell
     Set-RetentionCompliancePolicy -Identity "<Name of Policy>" –RestrictiveRetention $true
     ```

     For example:

     ![RestrictiveRetention parameter in PowerShell](../media/retention-policy-preservation-lock-restrictiveretention.PNG)

      When prompted, read and acknowledge the restrictions that come with this configuration by entering **Y**:

    ![Prompt to confirm that you want to lock a retention policy in PowerShell](../media/retention-policy-preservation-lock-confirmation-prompt.PNG)

 A Preservation Lock is now placed on the policy.
 To confirm, run `Get-RetentionCompliancePolicy` again, but specify the policy name and display the policy parameters: